 Today, Elisabeth Fritzl, “the girl in the basement,” lives under a new identity in a secret Austrian village known only as “Village X.” The home is under constant CCTV surveillance and police patrol every corner.
 The family doesn’t allow interviews anywhere within their walls and decline to give any themselves.
-Though she is now in her mid-forties, the last photo taken of her was when she was just 16 years of age.
+Though she is now in her mid-fifties, the last photo taken of her was when she was just 16 years of age.

 The efforts to conceal her new identity were made to keep her past hidden from the media and let her live her new life.
 Many believe, however, that they’ve done a better job of ensuring her immortality as the girl held captive for 24 years.